What do you get?

 There are few main reasons one of our dogs may need a temporary foster home; they may be taking a break from their training, they may be recovering from a medical condition, or they are a hearing dog that may need a place to stay while their recipient recovers from a medical condition.

 Dogs that require fostering may be of any age with varying exercise needs.
 Dogs with medical issues may need to be given daily medication.
 Some dogs may have behavioural issues that have lead to them being taking a break from their training and therefore may need careful handling.
+You may also be required to do some additional training work with the dog if required.

 Our brilliant welfare team will provide you with any guidance and support required.